AThomasAchee/CloudSecurityProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancers protect the accessibility of the DVWA instance by limiting the traffic that can go to any one server at a time.
+- Load balancers protect the accessibility of the DVWA instance by limiting the traffic that can go to any one server at a time.
 The jump box allows access into the web servers that are running the application from a separate security zone to manage the devices that the servers are running from.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the applications and system logs.
-- _TODO: What does Filebeat watch for?_
+- Filebeat records logs from specified locations on the server.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records the metrics of the operating system that the servers run on to be monitored over time.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.